 The grit size of the whetstone is usually defined as the abrasive quality of the stone.
 There’s three different grit/grain size of whetstone- coarse grit, medium grit, and finer grit.
 The smaller the grit value, the coarser the stone.
 A coarse grit (a lower number) will remove a lot of particles from the blade whereas finer grit (a higher number) is used for finishing an edge smoothly.

 There are different types of standards for grit sizes.
 You will find JIS, CAMI, ANSI, FEPA-P (for sandpaper), FEPA-F (for metal abrasives).
 Additionally, different trademarked standards for different company are also available in the market.

 Proper use of whetstone will save your precious time and help you to do the job smoothly with great ease.
 So, let’s talk about how to use the handy kit.

 Whenever you intend to check how to use a whetstone, you need some basic things to complete the process.
 You need a whetstone, a knife, stone base or towel, paper, water and cloth to clean the blade.

 You must know how long to soak whetstone.
 5 to 10 minutes is enough to soak it properly.
 When there are no air bubbles on water, your stone has absorbed the maximum amount of water.
 It means the stone is ready to use.

 Fixed your stone in a flat surface over a towel or non-slippage base so that the stone doesn’t move while sharpening knives.

 Step 4: Start with the coarse side

 If your knife is highly dull, then start sharpening with the coarse side otherwise finer side.
-(Here, we’re starting with coarse side).
-Note that, you can sharpen a blunt knife entirely using a finer grit, but it will take much longer than starting off with coarse grit and moving onto a finer one for finishing.
+(Here, we’re starting with a coarse side).
+Note that, you can sharpen a blunt knife entirely using a finer grit, but it will take much longer than starting off with coarse grit and moving onto a finer ones for finishing.

 Step 5: Sharpening angle consideration